Lecturer on Law

 Ms. Robinson is a nationally recognized expert on issues relating to social policy, women, race, family, and electoral politics.
 She was featured as one of the 30 Young Leaders of the Future in Ebony Magazine and was profiled in the book As I Am: Young African American Women in a Critical Age, by Julian Okwu.
 She is a frequent speaker expressing her views in countless media outlets including the Associated Press, The Washington Post, C-Span, NPR, The Baltimore Sun, CN8, and Fox News.
 As a political and legal analyst, Ms. Robinson has spoken on a wide variety of topics including faith and policy, international conflict, race and society, political participation and voting trends of African Americans and women.

 Ms. Robinson, a magna cum laude graduate of the University of Maryland and the Harvard Law School, is a native of Steubenville, Ohio.
 She lives in Massachusetts with her husband and two sons.
-She, along with Harvard Law Professor and husband, Ronald S. Sullivan Jr., are the first black House Masters in the history of Harvard University.
+She, along with Harvard Law Professor and husband, Ronald S. Sullivan Jr., are the first black Faculty Deans in the history of Harvard University.